Women's professional wrestling: Championships

 The Fabulous Moolah is recognized as having held the WWF Women's Championship for 28 years.

 Women's wrestling has maintained a recognized world champion since 1937, when Mildred Burke won the original World Women's title.
 She then formed the World Women's Wrestling Association in the early 1950s and recognized herself as the first champion, although the championship would be vacated upon her retirement in 1956.
 The National Wrestling Alliance however, ceased to acknowledge Burke as their Women's World champion in 1954, and instead acknowledged June Byers as champion after a controversial finish to a high-profile match between Burke and Byers that year.
 Upon Byers' retirement in 1964, The Fabulous Moolah, who won a junior heavyweight version of the NWA World Women's Championship (the predecessor to the original WWE Women's Championship) in a tournament back in 1958, was recognized by most NWA promoters as champion by default.

 In WWE, female professional wrestlers are members of one of the promotion's four women's divisions who compete in both singles competition and tag teams.
-WWE has six active women's championships: the WWE Raw Women's Championship (which is the successor to the WWE Divas Championship, which in turn succeeded the original WWE Women's Championship created in 1956) for the Raw brand, the WWE SmackDown Women's Championship for the SmackDown brand, the WWE Women's Tag Team Championship, the NXT Women's Championship and NXT Women's Tag Team Championship for the NXT brand, and the NXT UK Women's Championship for the NXT UK brand.
+WWE has five active women's championships: the WWE Raw Women's Championship (which is the successor to the WWE Divas Championship, which in turn succeeded the original WWE Women's Championship created in 1956) for the Raw brand, the WWE SmackDown Women's Championship for the SmackDown brand, the WWE Women's Tag Team Championship, the NXT Women's Championship and NXT Women's Tag Team Championship for the NXT brand.
 The Fabulous Moolah is recognized as WWE's first Women's Champion, with her reign beginning in 1956.
 In 2002, WWE began what was called the WWE brand extension, where wrestlers and championships became exclusive to one of WWE's brands.
 At first, the Women's Championship could be defended on any brand, but later that year, it became exclusive to the Raw brand.
 In 2008, WWE created the WWE Divas Championship as a counterpart title for the SmackDown brand.
 The two titles were eventually unified in September 2010.
 The Women's Championship was then retired in favor of keeping the Divas Championship, which became briefly known as the Unified WWE Divas Championship.
 The brand extension ended in 2011.